 It’s possible to make beautiful websites through WordPress, and because of its simplicity, website owners are much more likely to refresh their content frequently.

 Easy to use

-WordPress began life as a blogging platform and consequently it’s notably easier to use than Joomla! and Drupal.
+WordPress began life as a blogging platform and consequently, it’s notably easier to use than Joomla! and Drupal.
 Anyone familiar with word processing software should be able to use it with minimal training.

 WordPress is probably the most flexible of the major CMS’s, allowing for quick and easy creation of custom content types and custom taxonomies.
 This makes it an ideal choice for sites with many different types of content.
-For example, a booksellers’ website might have need for a ‘book’ post type with several different taxonomies relating to author, publisher, genre and so on.
-This can be achieved using WordPress at far lower cost than in Joomla.
+For example, a booksellers’ website might have a need for a ‘book’ post type with several different taxonomies relating to the author, publisher, genre and so on.
+This can be achieved using WordPress at a far lower cost than in Joomla.

 Support and community